Hollyoaks: Reception

-Hollyoaks performs well on Channel 4's streaming service All 4; it was revealed in February 2022 that the soap was All 4's most-streamed scripted series of 2021, and the second most-streamed series in general.
+Hollyoaks performs well on its streaming service Channel 4. it was revealed in February 2022 that the soap was Channel 4's most-streamed scripted series of 2021, and the second most-streamed series in general.

 Spin-offs

 Hollyoaks occasionally broadcasts late-night spin-off editions of the main show, usually due to them containing adult themes and controversial plots.
 Two video specials have also been released.
 In 2001, a new 16 part spin-off series was produced entitled Hollyoaks: Movin' On, this was followed by two subsequent series, Hollyoaks: Let Loose and Hollyoaks: In the City, the latter appearing as its own show rather to a spin-off.
 In 2008, a late-night spin-off was produced by Lucy Allan named Hollyoaks Later.
 This first series, although being broadcast late at night, was more of a spin-off than a special.
 A second series was commissioned the following year and aired in September.
 A third series was announced in April 2010 before airing later that year.
-A fourth series of Hollyoaks Later aired in September 2011 and saw the return of Michaela McQueen.
+A fourth series of Hollyoaks Later aired in September 2011 and saw the return of Hollie-Jay Bowes as Michaela McQueen.
 A fifth series aired in September 2012, and a sixth in October 2013.
 Hollyoaks Later returned for a one-off special in 2020, which featured the demise of serial killer Breda McQueen (Moya Brady), as well as the introduction of Verity Hutchinson (Eva O'Hara).
 In October 2009, The Hollyoaks Music Show began with celebrity artists performing on the set of Hollyoaks.
 Some of the acts that performed in the series include Ed Sheeran, Paloma Faith, Jason Derulo, The Saturdays, Olly Murs and more.
 The series was sponsored by Matalan and ended in December 2011.

-In 2021, Hollyoaks IRL a series of real-life documentaries, which was produced by Lime Digital and commissioned by Channel 4.
-The series had five episodes, each one based on a high profile Hollyoaks storyline that had an impact on Hollyoaks fan lives.
-Hollyoaks IRL series has been nominated for a BAFTA TV Award Short-form programme award 2022.
+In 2021, Hollyoaks: IRL a series of real-life documentaries, which was produced by Lime Digital and commissioned by Channel 4.
+The series had five episodes, each one based on a high-profile Hollyoaks storyline that had an impact on Hollyoaks fan lives.
+Hollyoaks: IRL series has been nominated for a BAFTA TV Award Short-form programme award 2022.
 John Junior, who shared his suicide story on BBC Radio 5, inspired the series, which features him and his story.